M.S. in E-Commerce

 Consult the FDU Graduate Bulletin and your advisor regarding electives.
 Other information technology and business-oriented courses may be taken at the discretion of the department.
 A student can opt to receive 3 credits for internship/work experience provided the student has been in the program for a minimum of 9 months.

-For student entering in Fall 2011 and beyond must earn a total of 30 credits (excluding prerequisites) with a cumulative GPA of 2.75 in order to graduate.
+Student entering in Fall 2011 and beyond must earn a total of 30 credits (excluding prerequisites) with a cumulative GPA of 2.75 in order to graduate.
 For students entering before September 2008, the cumulative GPA for graduation is 3.0.
 Prior to FALL 2011, students must earn 33 credits for degree completion.